microtrain/bootcamp/14-Angular/05-NgUsers/03-SchemasAndServices.md

 # Schemas and Services

-In Angular we can represent the data (or model) layer in the form of a service and a schema.
+In Angular, we can represent the data (or model) layer in the form of service and schema.
 A service is a class that will interact with the data in this case an API and schema is a class that defines the data.

 ## The Schema
-Build the user schema for now we can define this as an empty class, we can build this out later.
+Build the user schema, for now, we can define this as an empty class, we can build this out later.
 Create the file *src/app/user.ts*.

 *src/app/user.ts*
 ```js